 Taylor, who first saw Cruz in the first-floor hallway, hears the shots as he is going up the stairs.
 He runs on up to the second floor of Building 12 and goes into a janitor’s closet.

 Back on the first floor, Cruz heads down the hallway, where he will fire through windows at students in their classrooms, some so startled by the attack they are shot as they sit in their desk seats.
-He will never enter a room.
+He will never enter a classroom during the shooting.

 Cruz lowers his weapon for a second time as Baez runs from the alcove of the woman’s restroom into classroom 1210.